Hexagon, c’est quoi?

 Should you, though?

-Bien sur que oui.
-Subscribers not only earn our gratitude.
+And subscribers earn not only my gratitude.
 They become part of a virtuous circle – a virtuous hexagon – that perpetuates goodness.